 2010-11 Program on Analysis of Object Data

-The 12-month SAMSI program will focus on the analysis of complex data types that are an extension of Functional Data Analysis where one considers methods to analyze data samples of complex objects.
+The 12-month SAMSI program focused on the analysis of complex data types that are an extension of Functional Data Analysis where one considers methods to analyze data samples of complex objects.
 Modern science is generating a need to understand, and statistically analyze, populations of increasingly complex types.
 The term "Analysis of Object Data" (AOD) is aimed at encompassing a broad array of such methods.
-The proposed SAMSI program seeks to bring together a diverse group of researchers (from statistics, other parts of mathematics, and related sciences) to explore the common structure that underlies such methodologies, and to use this knowledge in turn to motivate and synthesize new approaches.
+The program sought to bring together a diverse group of researchers (from statistics, other parts of mathematics, and related sciences) to explore the common structure that underlies such methodologies, and to use this knowledge in turn to motivate and synthesize new approaches.

 Program Leaders: Hans-Georg Müller (Univ. of California-Davis), Jane-Ling Wang (University of California-Davis), Ian Dryden (University of South Carolina), Jim Ramsay (McGill)